 Your Blue Zone is your ‘Home’ zone.
 Travel spots within the blue zone should be primarily local.
 Think of the day-to-day stuff that requires travel to well-populated areas.
 Include your neighborhood and local shopping and entertainment spots.
 If your place of work is less than 10 miles away, include it.
 These are the places you confidently know.

 Ideally, all places in the blue zone should have well-established, incredibly familiar routes.
 You should be able to walk home easily if the need should arise.
-No matter where you stop along your way, water should be available without needing to walk more than twenty minutes.
+No matter where you stop along your way, water should be available without walking for more than twenty minutes.

 Your need for water is minimal in the blue zone, but I recommend always carrying an entire gallon of water in your car.
 You might think it’s a lot of water to keep in your car if you stay local, and you might not be wrong.

-But the goal of this exercise is to plan an emergency water supply in your car.
-A full gallon of water will comfortably cover four people for a full day, regardless of why they can’t get home.
+But this exercise aims to plan an emergency water supply in your car.
+A whole gallon of water will comfortably cover four people for a full day, regardless of why they can’t get home.
 Since water is still attainable everywhere, life-threatening dehydration isn’t a worry.

 There are a few exceptions to the 10-mile blue zone rule.
 Traveling in extreme weather, over state lines, or over geographical or geopolitical separators should be treated like green zone trips.
 Read the next section for more information.